 In the following chart you can compare the monthly draws for the year 2009.
 This can indicate whether we are "stressing the network" at any time.
-For example if we assume that our network could supply up to 30,000 MW (Instantaneous) then we could draw a maximum of about 220,000,000 MWH per year, or somewhat more than 20 Million MWH per month without having to purchase power from outside sources.
-This is assuming that we do not have any unusually high hourly draws - not that that assumption would likely be upheld - as power usage can be quite variable from hour to hour.
+For example if we assume that our network could supply up to 30,000 MW (Instantaneous) then we could draw a maximum of about 262,800,000 MWH per year, or somewhat more than 20,600,000 MWH per month without having to purchase power from outside sources.
+This is assuming that we do not have any unusually high hourly draws - but that assumption would not likely be upheld - as power usage can be quite variable from hour to hour.